Blacksuan19/structx/docs/examples.md

         }
       ],
       "default": null,
-      "description": "The total amount charged for all services rendered in the invoice.", "format": "Must be formatted to two decimal places.", "title": "Total Amount"
+      "description": "The total amount charged for the services rendered.", "title": "Total Amount"
     }
   },